fineanmol/plant-tree/README.md

-🍀 Updated on Sat, 19 Apr 2025 12:50:20 GMT
+🌵 Updated on Sun, 20 Apr 2025 07:43:35 GMT

-> "The best error message is the one that never shows up."
+> "Perfection is achieved when there is nothing left to take away."